On This Day.

 Everything that is happening now will change into something else; every thought and feeling no matter how intense or dramatic, will one day be immaterial.

-Taking advantage of opportunities to change the fear into courage, selfishness into kindness, and loss into fresh beginnings; I trust there’s potential for positive change in every moment.
+Taking advantage of opportunities to change the fear into courage, selfishness into self-kindness, and loss into fresh beginnings; I trust there’s potential for positive change in every moment.

 There’s incredible lifelong riches in becoming your own powerful change.